Melbourne Prize: Background

-From the conception of the prize a range of scales and project types have been awarded that significantly added to the civic and cultural identity of Melbourne's CBD.
-The first winner in 1997 was a small low budget eponymous laneway bar known simply as Meyers Place as it was located in Meyers Place, a narrow north–south lane running off Bourke Street in the east end of the city, in the same small building that the late night Waiters Club Restaurant was located in.
-The bar was meant to be untitled but informally used its laneway name as its moniker.
-It was designed, built, operated and owned by Six Degrees Architects, with a start up cost of around $30,000 in 1994 ($60,000 in 2022).
+Since its inception, the prize has recognised projects across a broad range of scales and typologies that have made significant contributions to the civic and cultural identity of Melbourne’s CBD.
+The first winner in 1997 was a small low budget, eponymous laneway bar known simply as Meyers Place.
+The bar was located in Meyers Place — a narrow north–south lane running off Bourke Street — in the east end of the city, in the same small building where the late night Waiters Club Restaurant was located upstairs.
+The bar was intended to be unnamed but its laneway name became its informal moniker.
+Meyers Place was designed, built, owned and operated by Six Degrees Architects, with a start up cost of approximately $30,000 in 1994 (equivalent to around $60,000 in 2022).

 Melbourne's first laneway bar

-The Meyers Place project was created by the young office as a means of displaying their innovative skills not only as designers and builders, but also as urbanists, where architecture and design could stimulate city life and create new communities and activities in the city after hours.
+The Meyers Place project was created by the young Six Degrees architecture office as a means of displaying their innovative skills not only as designers and builders, but also as urbanists, where architecture and design could stimulate city life and create new communities and activities in the city after hours.

 "We wanted it to be difficult to find, with no sign, down a back lane."